-From 2000, the speed and viciousness of crystal's spread cut a vast, soul-destroying swath through the heart of New York's social scene, draining it of energy and vitality, and threatening to turn the community in on itself.
+From 2000, the speed and viciousness of crystal's spread cut a vast, soul-destroying swath through the heart of New York's social scene, draining it of energy, vitality, and almost turning the community in on itself.

 The relatively cheap, long-lasting substance soon replaced cocaine and ecstasy as the party/sex drug of choice.
 Faces that were once fresh and vibrant quickly became noticeably gaunt and etched with anger and anxiety as crystal took its toll.
 Dance venues like Roxy and Exit became darker and edgier by the week as anti-social displays of ego and power-play compensated for inner feelings of paranoia, inferiority, helplessness, agitation and sexual tension.

-From 2001, Roxy's dance floor began resembling a bleak no-man's land consumed by the stench of fatalism, where crashing tweakers would sway and grind zombie-like to the twisted, intimidating, anxiety-inducing banging of pots and pans.
-Many began staying home, logging in to internet hook-up sites and bingeing all weekend long, if not already incapacitated or deceased by the wonder drug they were introduced to, and weaned on, at Roxy.
-In March 2007, when Roxy closed its doors for the final time, Berkley finally conceded in a self-pitying statement: "For the past few years it's been about 9/11, drug raids, crystal meth, the internet, bad music, bottle service and high prices."
+From 2001, Roxy's dance floor began resembling a bleak no-man's land where crashing "tweakers" would sway and grind to the anxiety-inducing banging of pots and pans.
+Many began staying home, logging in to internet hook-up sites and partying all weekend long with the wonder drug they were introduced to, and weaned on, at Roxy.
+In March 2007, when Roxy closed its doors for the final time, Berkley finally conceded: "For the past few years it's been about 9/11, drug raids, crystal meth, the internet, bad music, bottle service and high prices."

 "While this club certainly helped us dance through the nightmare of the AIDS epidemic, it was also a context in which the strobing lights, excellent mixings of the DJs and rampant drug use of everything from alcohol to crystal meth worked synergistically to make us forget our own collective responsibilities and helped fuel the epidemic which continues to takes its toll on us today."